• Skip to primary navigation

 • Put the biscuit base in the fridge while you make the filling

-• Zest the lime into the cream mixture
+• If using, zest the lime into the cream mixture

 • Heat the cream mixture to a boil, stirring it constantly all the time.
 When it boils, let it boil for 2 minutes, again stirring it constantly while it boils